VishRMehta/AI-Community-Skill-Swap/README.md

 ## How It Works:

-For Learners: Gain free access to expert knowledge in areas of interest by offering your own skills in return.
+**For Learners**: Gain free access to expert knowledge in areas of interest by offering your own skills in return.
 Whether you want to learn a new programming language, improve your design skills, or explore any other field, SkillSwap connects you with the right experts.

-For Experts: Share your expertise with eager learners and gain insights from them.
+**For Experts**: Share your expertise with eager learners and gain insights from them.
 It’s a great way to give back, stay updated with industry trends, and network with like-minded professionals.

 SkillSwap is designed to empower both learners and experts, fostering a community of knowledge sharing and personal growth.
 It’s more than just a platform—it’s a gateway to professional development and skill enhancement, driven by a culture of mutual benefit and collaboration.